jpegleg/osprey_validator/README.md

 Rather than having the JWT consumer exposed externally, expose a wrapper service that does additional policy validation and decryption, for hardening on top of JWT services.
 Token creating systems can also have wrappers, encrypting/signing the JWT before handing it back to the client to make it tamper proof, so that the expiration value of the JWT cannot be edited on the client side.

+The approach uses mTLS (client auth) in HAProxy, letting valid client certificates fetch the signed tokens, which then can be used with the (demo service) for 60 seconds.
+The token is tamper proof, unlike plain JWT.

 <h3>
 With this approach, the JWT is no longer treated directly as a JWT, but instead is treated as a signed blob with custom processing, then treated as a JWT under the hood.
 </h3>